 To work or volunteer for CYS, visit the local garrison Human Resources Office for more information and to inquire about available opportunities or search for open positions online at USAJOBS.com.
-CYS supports staff career progression with standardized training programs, employee recognition programs and incentives, and the CYS Employee Assignment Tool (CEAT)
+CYS supports staff career progression with standardized training programs, employee recognition programs and incentives, and the NAF Civilian Employment Assignment Tool (CEAT).

-Facilitated Transfers Between Garrisons: CYS Employee Assignment Tool (CEAT)
+Facilitated Transfers Between Garrisons: CYS Employment Assignment Tool (CEAT)

-CEAT enables current NAF employees in Child and Youth Program Assistant (CYPA) positions to voluntarily request a noncompetitive transfer to another Army installation at the same grade/pay level.
-The transfer occurs without a break in service and allows the CYPA employee to continue their education, certifications, background checks, medical screenings, and other employment screenings.
+CEAT enables many CYS NAF employees to voluntarily request a noncompetitive transfer to another Army installation where the same position may be available.
+The transfer occurs without a break in service and allows the employee to continue their education and certifications while transferring background checks, medical screenings, and other employment screenings.
+Eligible employees include: